jonlaokan/dotfiles/README.md

 # Dotfiles

 Dotfiles are plain text configuration files on Unix-y systems for things like our shell, ~/.bashrc, our editor in ~/.vimrc, and many others.
 They are called *dotfiles* because they usually start with a `.` which hides them on your system.

-Since those files are mostly plain-text files, it's really easy to use a git repository to track the changes over time.
+These are my ever evolving configuration files that I might spend too much time on, feel free to use anything that you find here :smirk:.

 # Dependencies